ColleagueRiley/Cocoa-in-Pure-C/README.md

 ## 1. The Basic
 Objective C functionality can be called using [`objc_msgsend`](https://developer.apple.com/documentation/objectivec/1456712-objc_msgsend).

 Due to ABI differences, ARM uses `objc_msgsend` for all cases.
-However `x86_64` CPUs require the use of specific functions for floating point and stucture returns.
+However `x86_64` CPUs require the use of specific functions for floating point and structure returns.
 [`objc_msgsend_fpret`](https://developer.apple.com/documentation/objectivec/1456697-objc_msgsend_fpret) for functions with floating point returns and
 [`objc_msgsend_fstret`](https://developer.apple.com/documentation/objectivec/1456730-objc_msgsend_stret) for functions that return a structure.